adodea8991/00-ML/README.md

 The first step in building the spam filter involved data preprocessing.
 We dropped irrelevant columns and performed one-hot encoding on the categorical features, converting them into numerical form for compatibility with the machine learning algorithms.

+**Feature Engineering:**
+To prepare the data for training, we performed feature engineering, including one-hot encoding categorical variables and scaling numerical features.
+This step was crucial in ensuring that the Random Forest algorithm could effectively learn from the data and make accurate predictions.

 ### Decision Tree